buhrmi/buhrmi/README.md

 ### [Hidden Base](https://www.hiddenbase.app)

-Hidden Base is the ultimate productivity suite providing all the tools that modern artist agencies need to succeed.
+Hidden Base is a free-to-use productivity suite providing all the tools that modern artist agencies need to succeed.
 Currently in development.

 ### [VIBE](https://vibe.tokyo)